Moya Brennan: Solo career

 In total Brennan has recorded 25 albums, and has sold 20 million records.
 Since 2002, she has promoted herself as Moya Brennan — a spelling closely resembling the phonetic pronunciation of her name for those not familiar with the Irish variant of the spelling – and, in 2009, she legally changed her name by deed poll.
-Under this moniker she released an album entitled Two Horizons in 2003 under her new label, Universal.
+Under this name she released an album entitled Two Horizons in 2003 under her new label, Universal.
 She has also collaborated with dance artist Chicane for performing the vocals on the single "Saltwater", which was also featured in the VisitScotland advertising campaign, as well as having been used by Fáilte Ireland to promote Ireland, and by Belfast city council, both in television adverts.

 On 17 March 2004, she performed at the Speaker's Luncheon on Capitol Hill in front of President George W. Bush and Irish dignitaries.

 During the World Youth Day 2005 in Cologne, she performed with Pope Benedict XVI in the Vigil in front of a million people and was also part of the official WYD CD Building on World.

 2006 saw the release of her Christmas album, simply entitled 'An Irish Christmas', although it was originally planned to bear the title 'Love Came Down'.
 A year later, Brennan released her album 'Signature', which she described as a collection of snapshots of her life.
 The album featured only one Irish song but featured choruses and backing vocals in her native language throughout.

 While touring with the latter album, during 2007 and 2008, Moya recorded several collaborations and guest vocals on albums by Iona, Joanne Hogg and with Grand Canal on Ireland's Official Olympic Anthem, "Green to Gold.
 All three recordings were in aid of several charities.

 Her 2008–2009 live album Heart Strings was recorded with the Royal Liverpool Philharmonic and Julie Feeney.
 Moya has toured to promote the album extensively in the Netherlands, Germany, Ireland and England.

 In 2009, Brennan recorded the official soundtrack on Maryland Public Television documentary film 'Intrepid Journal' which documents 50 years of American foreign policy, from World War II to the September 11 attacks.